PoornaHegde20/Vivlio/README.md

    Password: ```A=2piR```
 6. While paying, these are the following conditions for a successful payment:
     1. The credit/debit card number should be 16 digits.
     2. The expiry date has to be entered as MM/YY, and the expiry date should be a valid one.
+For eg: 11/22.
     3. The CVV/CVC should be 3 digits.

 ## Sample Inputs:
-You can use these as inputs for the specified headings-
+These are few of the inputs that can be used for the specified headings-
 1. Book Titles:
     1. ```Angels and Demons```
     2. ```The End of Eternity```